-- Transposition of EU legislation on: (i) combating terrorism, (ii) combating fraud and counterfeiting of non-cash means of payment, and (iii) the protection of persons who report breaches of European law (2022).SDGs 16.3, 16.4, 16.5, 16.6 - The approval of the National Anti Corruption Action Plan (NACAP) 2022-2025 by the Council of Ministers once a year and the adoption of a Steering Committee responsible for the design, evaluation and monitoring of the actions, according to the provisions of a newly adopted Law, implies a strong political commitment which ensures transparent procedures.
+- The approval of the National Anti-Corruption Action Plan (NACAP) 2022-2025 by the Council of Ministers once a year and the adoption of a Steering Committee responsible for the design, evaluation and monitoring of the actions, according to the provisions of a newly adopted Law, implies a strong political commitment which ensures transparent procedures.
 For the current year, the NACAP is expected to be published soon and will include a list of 129 actions.
-SDGs 16.5, 16.6, 16.7 - Launch of interdisciplinary seminars, that will take place in December 2022, initiated by the Ministry of Justice in cooperation with the National School of Judges, on the child-friendly justice and the rights of children that are victims of criminal acts, based on the respective guidelines issued by the Council of Europe and the European Union Agency for Fundamental Rights.
-SDGs 16.1, 16.2, 16.3 - Within 2022, a number of actions and measures are to be adopted with a view to support the implementation of: (i) the National Action Plan for the protection of Children's Rights (2021-2023), including important priorities on child-friendly justice and (ii) the National Action Plan against Racism and Intolerance (2020-2023).
-SDGs 16.2, 16.3, 16.6, 10.2, 5.1, 5.2 - Combat illicit trafficking in firearms through common European actions of Europol's EMPACT -FIREARMS priorities during 2022.
+SDGs 16.5, 16.6, 16.7 - Launch of interdisciplinary seminars that will take place in December 2022, initiated by the Ministry of Justice in cooperation with the National School of Judges, on the child-friendly justice and the rights of children that are victims of criminal acts, based on the respective guidelines issued by the Council of Europe and the European Union Agency for Fundamental Rights.
+SDGs 16.1, 16.2, 16.3 - Within 2022, a number of actions and measures are to be adopted with a view to support the implementation of: (i) the National Action Plan for the protection of Children's Rights 2021-2023, including important priorities on child-friendly justice and (ii) the National Action Plan against Racism and Intolerance 2020-2023.
+SDGs 16.2, 16.3, 16.6, 10.2, 5.1, 5.2 - Combat illicit trafficking in firearms through common European actions of Europol's EMPACT FIRE-ARMS priorities during 2022.
 SDG 16.4 - Under the Anti-money Laundering reform, the contract award for the platform that will collect the statistical data held by national competent authorities (i.e. judicial, supervisory and law enforcement) is expected to take place in Q3 2022.
 SDGs 16.4, 16.5, 16.06